 \section{Nonminimal coupling}

 ~~~~The Einstein-Hilbert action of the scalar-tensor model where a scalar field couples nonminimally to gravity has the following general form:

-where $g=\mathrm{det}(g_{\mu\nu})$ is the determinant of metric tensor, $R$ is the Ricci scalar, $V(\phi)$ the scalar field potential, $B(\phi)$ the nonminimally coupled function of a scalar field $\phi$, the constant $\xi$ controls the coupling between the scalar field and the Ricci scalar curvature, $K=8\pi G$, and we use $c=1$ and the metric signature $(-,+,+,+)$.
+where $g=\mathrm{det}(g_{\mu\nu})$ is the determinant of the metric tensor, $R$ is the Ricci scalar, $V(\phi)$ the scalar field potential, $B(\phi)$ the nonminimal coupling function of the scalar field $\phi$, the constant $\xi$ controls the coupling between the scalar field and the Ricci scalar curvature, $K=8\pi G$, and we use $c=1$ and the metric signature $(-,+,+,+)$.

-We assume a homogeneous distribution for the scalar field in the spatially flat FRW universe with metric $ds^2=-dt^2+a^2(t)dl^2$, where $a(t)$ is the scalar factor.
-The time-time component of the Einstein equations and and the energy-momentum tensor gives the energy constraint equation
+We assume a homogeneous distribution for the scalar field in the spatially flat FRW universe with the metric $ds^2=-dt^2+a^2(t)dl^2$, where $a(t)$ is the scalar factor.
+The time-time component of the Einstein equations and the energy-momentum tensor give the energy constraint equation

 whereas the spatial diagonal components are